dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 ## Why This Case Study Shows the Full Process

-This portfolio uses AI as a collaborative tool — not a black box.
+This portfolio uses AI as a collaborative tool, not a black box.
 To make that transparent, this first case study documents the complete workflow: how I structured the prompt, what the AI returned, what I changed and why, how I verified the numbers, and what business insights I drew from the results.

 The remaining case studies skip straight to what the AI got right, where I overruled it, and the business insights.
 The process is the same; it only needs to be shown once.